Bazzini Lab

 Human conditions like cancer, Alzheimer’s, diabetes, cardiac disease, and birth defects may appear unrelated, yet they all stem from disruptions in fundamental cellular and molecular processes.

-Stowers Institute research focuses on foundational research in organisms, tissues, and cells to understand the many mechanisms underlying human health and disease.
+Stowers Institute science focuses on foundational research in organisms, tissues, and cells to understand the many mechanisms underlying human health and disease.

-Using diverse research organisms like planarian flatworms, cavefish, and sea anemones, scientists at Stowers are investigating how genomes have both evolved and been conserved throughout the history of life on Earth.
+Using diverse research organisms like planarian flatworms, zebrafish, and sea anemones, Stowers scientists are investigating how genomes have both evolved and been conserved throughout the history of life on Earth.
 Detailed analysis uncovers new insights underlying processes like cell division, cell differentiation, sensory perception, energy storage, memory formation, and regeneration.

 Our goal: The creative, innovative exploration of every aspect that makes life possible will ultimately translate to our understanding and ability to develop new strategies to prevent and treat illness and disease.